TinkerTools/tinker-openmm-archive/README.md

 # What is this branch?

-This branch is the preliminary implementation of AMOEBA+CF model in OpenMM implementation.
+This branch is the preliminary implementation of AMOEBA+CF model in OpenMM.

 We are currently migrating our implementation into the latest OpenMM.